How to prevent root canal infections

 - Posted on: Jan 30 2020

 Many Portland, OR area patients who hear the words “root canal” associate these words with a painful treatment known as root canal therapy.
 This treatment, often called endodontic therapy by dentists, does not have to be a serious, invasive procedure.
 In fact, many of the conditions that lead patients to require treatment such as this can be avoided.
 Root canal infections can negatively impact the health of the tooth, as well as the smile, but these risks can be reduced with proper care.
-Drs.
-Keri Smith and David Hiebert encourage patients to consider these tips for preventing the need for root canal therapy by preventing the infections from the start!
+Dr. Keri Smith encourage patients to consider these tips for preventing the need for root canal therapy by preventing the infections from the start!

 What causes an infection in the root canals?